 How does the Trump Administration reverse course and stimulate the housing sector starting making things more attractive first time home buyers?

 We have seen there are many new first-time mortgage choices available.
 But if you are a new home buyer, how do you know which is the best deal for you?

 Below is a basic buyer’s guide to the first time home buyer mortgage products available as of 2018, and how to choose the best one for you.

-The 30 year fixed rate mortgage constitutes the majority of the mortgage loans done in the United States.
+The 30-year fixed rate mortgage constitutes the majority of the first time mortgage loans done in the United States.
 The rate is fixed for 30-years, and the monthly principal and interest payments do not change.

 If you get a fixed rate mortgage, what you are getting is consistency and a guarantee: Your payment is not ever going to change in that 30 year period.
 This first-time home buyer mortgage is a good choice for people who like less risk and want consistency.

 Even though the rate is higher, the fixed rate loan accounts for 90% of mortgage loans in the US since 2010.
 In most cases. first time home buyers choose a fixed mortgage with a thirty-year term.

 The 30 year loan has become even more popular after the financial crash; many people with adjustable, five year loans ended up in foreclosure when their monthly payments went up 30% or more and the economy was bleeding jobs.

 An adjustable rate mortgage can be a good choice for certain types of buyers.
 ARM loans typically have a five year or seven year fixed period, and then the rate can re-adjust.
 While most of these loans can only increase so much in interest at one time, it is possible for the rate to increase by four or five points in some cases.
 This is enough of a payment shock that it could make the loan less affordable for many people.